Do you want to enable automatic updates for major WordPress updates?

 How WordPress Automatic Updates Work

-Now if you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site when there is a new major WordPress release.
+If you just run one or two WordPress websites, then you can simply follow our guide to safely update your WordPress site when there is a new major WordPress release.
 However, updating WordPress manually can be time-consuming if you manage multiple sites.

 With that being said, let’s take a look at how to easily set up automatic updates for major WordPress releases.
 Here’s what we’ll cover in this tutorial: